foyzulkarim/ip-camera-browser-client/README.md

 - Open new terminal tab
 - Go inside server folder
 - Run `.\node_modules\.bin\nodemon .\cleaner.js`
+- This will delete the streamed/served `.ts` files from local directory to save the space

 ## Serve the auto generated hls (m3u8) file
 - Open new terminal tab